bccp/nbodykit/docs/source/catalogs/mock-data.rst

 .. note::

-  For worked examples using log-normal mocks, see the :ref:`cookbook/lognormal-mocks.ipynb` section of :ref:`cookbook`.
+  For examples using log-normal mocks, see the :ref:`cookbook/lognormal-mocks.ipynb` recipe in :ref:`cookbook`.

 .. _hod-mock-data: